TRP-Solutions/heal-document/docs/HealHTML.md

 ```PHP
 public array options(mixed $iterable [, string $selected [, int $compare_options]])
 ```
 Creates an number of `option` elements, one for each entry in the iterable.
-Return an array of the newly created elements.
+Returns an array of the newly created elements.

 Parameter | Description
 --- | ---